Once you've booked your flight you'll need to think about what you're going to bring and how you're getting to campus.

 What to bring with you

 The Home Office requires you to carry certain documents in paper form (not on an electronic tablet or mobile phone) so that you’re ready to present them on arrival into the UK.
-You should be prepared to answer a few simple questions from the Border Officer.
+You should be prepared to answer a few simple questions from the Border Force Officer.

 There are certain documents we advise you carry with you in your hand luggage.
 There are also items we think you'll find useful to include in your checked luggage.

 Key documents to carry in paper form include:

 - Your visa decision email or letter

 - Offer of place from Bath Spa University